renovatebot/renovate/docs/usage/bot-comparison.md

 This section explains the key differences between the Mend Renovate app and the GitHub-native Dependabot.

-Even if you're going to self-host a bot, read the hosted app section first, because many features and concepts are similar.
+Even if you are going to self-host a bot, read the hosted app section first, because many features and concepts are similar.
 Then read the self-hosted section.

 ### Dependency Dashboard